Elton John admitted Michael Jackson was 'a disturbing person to be around'

-Featured Image Credit: S.A.M./Alamy Stock Photo/PA Images/Alamy Stock Photo
+Featured Image Credit: S.A.M. / Associated Press / Alamy Stock Photo

-Elton John has admitted that, in his experience, the late Michael Jackson was a 'disturbing' person to be around.
+Elton John once admitted that, according to him, Michael Jackson was a 'disturbing person to be around'.

-The 'Rocketman' hitmaker, 75, made the revelation in his tell-all memoir, Me, where he recalled his interactions with the 'King of Pop', who passed away in 2009 at the age of 50.
+The British pop icon, 76, made the revelation in his confessional memoir, Me, in which he recalled various interactions with the 'King of Pop', who passed away in 2009 at just 50 years old.

-Elton described Jackson, who had multiple accusations of child sex abuse against him, as 'mentally ill' and 'a disturbing person to be around.'
+The 'Tiny Dancer' star described Jackson as 'mentally ill' and 'a disturbing person to be around'.

-The singer explained that he first encountered Jackson when he was a child, and he was allegedly a very different person back then.
+The singer explained that he'd first encountered the 'Thriller' hit-maker when he was a child, and he was allegedly a very different person back then.

 The singer revealed what he thought was behind the change in Jackson's character and speculated that it was the result of his reliance on prescription drugs.